anronuay/MS2-Santorini/README.md

 **Code Institute - Interactive Frontend Development Milestone Project**

-A travel website dedicated to Santorini in Greece, inspired from a recent trips to the islands.
+A travel website dedicated to Santorini in Greece, inspired from a recent trip to the islands.
 Relevant useful information for first time travellers to the island, local attractions, recommended food & drink and places to stay during your visit.
 Increasing awareness and tourism to the area.
 Designed to be responsive and accessible on a range of devices, making it easy to navigate for potential users.

 ## Demo
 A live demo can be found [here](https://anronuay.github.io/MS2-Santorini/).